danbev/learning-ai/notes/transformers.md

           +--+--+--+--+
 ```

-So we will have the folling matrix multiplications:
+So we will have the following matrix multiplications:
 ```
        X                 W_Q              Q
   +--+--+--+--+      +--+--+--+